Euthanizing a Cat at Home

 - How they arise from the laying position

 Persistent inability to eat, vomiting, difficulty in breathing, discomfort or distress, sitting or lying in an abnormal position, crying when changing positions are really strong calls for help.
 Together with a veterinarian, you can make a reasonable assessment of your cat’s condition and treatment.

-Going to the vet’s is quite a stressful experience for most cats.
+Going to the vet is quite a stressful experience for most cats.
 For this reason, humane euthanasia at home is a great alternative.
 Your home gives you the ability to choose a comfortable and familiar setting where you and your cat can be as relaxed as possible.
 Moreover, your family, your friends and other pets can be nearby when you need help and support.
-They may also want to say goodbye in their way, whether on a favorite sofa, in a garden or under a favorite old tree.
+They may also want to say goodbye in their way, whether on a favourite sofa, in a garden or under a favourite old tree.

-If you are considering home euthanasia for your cat, call or text Dr. Rosen at 905-876-7766 or fill out our Contact form.
+If you are considering home euthanasia for your cat, call or text Dr. Goldie Rosen at 905-876-7766 or fill out our contact form.